Busan

 Busan is divided into 15 major administrative districts and a single county, together housing a population of approximately 3.6 million.
 The full metropolitan area, the Southeastern Maritime Industrial Region, has a population of approximately 8 million.
 The most densely built-up areas of the city are situated in a number of narrow valleys between the Nakdong and the Suyeong Rivers, with mountains separating most of the districts.
-The Nakdong is Korea's longest river and Busan's Haeundae Beach is also the country's largest.
+The Nakdong River is Korea's longest river and Busan's Haeundae Beach is also the country's largest.

-Busan is a center for international conventions, hosting a APEC summit in 2005.
+Busan is a center for international conventions, hosting an APEC summit in 2005.
 It is also a center for sports tournaments in Korea, having hosted the 2002 Asian Games and FIFA World Cup.
 It is home to the world's largest department store, the Shinsegae Centum City.
 Busan was added to the UNESCO Creative Cities Network as a "City of Film" in December 2014.

 Names

 The name "Busan" is the Revised Romanization of the city's Korean name since the late 15th century.
-It officially replaced the earlier McCune-Reischauer romanization Pusan in 2000.
-During the Japanese period it was spelled "Fuzan".
+It officially replaced the earlier McCune–Reischauer romanization Pusan in 2000.
+During the Japanese colonial period, the Japanese reading of the city's name was "Fuzan".